spacetelescope/pandokia/doc/source/intro.rst

 The two major subsystems are:

  -  A web-based user interface for reporting.
 It uses a CGI, so there is no complicated server configuration.

  -  An optional system for executing tests.
-It can run tests in py.test (python), nose (python), unittest2 (python), shunit2 (sh), FCTX (C/C++), all in a single test run.
+It can run tests written for many different test frameworks, all in a single test run.
+There is direct support for tests in py.test (python), nose (python), unittest2 (python), shunit2 (sh), FCTX (C/C++), or even stand-alone programs.
 You can add your own methods for executing other types of tests.

-   It is optional because the database ingest reads a simple text format; anything that can produce pandokia-formatted data can report test results.
-(There is an experimental interface for reading JUnit/XML data, but the pandokia format contains more information.)
+    You don't need to use pandokia to run your tests.
+The database ingest reads a simple text format; anything that can produce pandokia-formatted data can report test results.
+There is also an experimental interface for reading JUnit/XML data, but the pandokia format contains fields that JUnit does not report.

 We assume two primary use cases for Pandokia: